ohshitgorillas/k8s-bittorrent/README.md

     "bind-address-ipv6": "::",
 ```

 Enter the `Addresses` from the `[Interfaces]` section of your WireGuard config.

-Bring the pod back up, start its RPC service, and check for errors with the following commands:
+Finally, bring the pod back up, start the nginx NodePort service, and check for errors with the following commands:

 ```
-kubectl apply -f deployment.yaml -f service_transmission.yaml
+kubectl apply -f deployment.yaml -f service_nginx.yaml
 kubectl logs <bittorrent pod name> wireguard kubectl logs <bittorrent pod name> transmission kubectl logs <bittorrent pod name> transmission-liveness-server kubectl logs <bittorrent pod name> bittorrent-nginx
 ```

-7. Edit the deployment manifest `deployment_nginx.yaml`.
-Specifically, pay attention to:
-* node name
-* volume host paths
-* mounting `nginx-logs` is optional for fail2ban integration

-Next, edit `service_transmission.yaml` and change to your desired NodePort port.

-Then, run `kubectl apply -f configmap_nginx.yaml -f deployment_nginx.yaml -f service_nginx.yaml`.

-You should now be able to access your Transmission RPC at `<node IP>:<nodeport port>`.
+You should now be able to access your Transmission RPC at `https://<node IP>:<NodePort port>` or `https://yourdomain.com:<NodePort port>`.